AlwaysAError/AlwaysAError/README.md

 # 👋 Hi, my name is Sam ****** ****** and my username is AlwaysAError.
-Most popular projects are below.
-All my projects and posts are in the repositories tab.

 Welcome to my GitHub profile!
 Here are my stats and contributions and bla bla bla.